 - 1) Once the ball is put into play, common baseball rules apply.
-Attempts at defensive plays are made and occasionally a base runner is actually thrown or tagged out, which is cause for great celebration. - 2) When a defensive out is made, the runner should be removed from the base and returned to the dugout.
-Teach them how it works, and give the defense reason to celebrate!
-But, remember, three outs does not end the inning. - 3) Have the runners advance as far as they would if it were a real baseball game.
-For example, if the ball goes into the gap in the outfield have them go for two bases, or even three!
+Attempts at defensive plays are made and base runners put out. - 2) When a defensive out is made, the runner should be removed from the bases and returned to the dugout. - 3) Runners may advance as far as they would if it were a real baseball game on hits to the outfield.
+For example, if the ball goes into the gap in the outfield, have them go for two bases, or even three!
 But if the hit is a routine single hold them up.
 Try to make it more exciting.
 Moving around the bases one base per batter isn't as much fun as trying to score from 2nd, provided it is reasonable.
 The offensive coach should use common sense to hold up the runners when it is becoming unreasonable.
 Advancing on an overthrow should be considered unreasonable, at this age.
 It is also recommended that the players don't all try to score just because the last batter of the inning is up.
 The inning stops when the last batter scores or home plate is touched by a defender with the ball in hand.
-It is a good idea to start each inning at a different spot in the batting order, so the last batter is not always the same for the entire game. - 4) Remember, no score is kept; we're just trying to make sure everyone is having a good time.
-If a kid is upset because they are out and are about to cry, let them stay on the base! - 5) It is a good idea to always have a coach "managing" the activities around home plate.
-This will insure that the game keeps a steady pace and that no one accidentally gets run over or hit by a bat during an errant practice swing.
+It is a good idea to start each inning at a different spot in the batting order, so the last batter is not always the same for the entire game.